saumya11mehta/cocktail-api-demo/README.md

 #### Step 4:

-At the main folder execute the following command in console to creates a build directory with a production build of Brewdog API Demo:
+At the main folder execute the following command in console to creates a build directory with a production build of Cocktail API Demo:

 ```bash
   npm run build